PGScatalog/pgsc_calc/docs/how-to/offline.rst

 .. _singularity image: https://ftp.ebi.ac.uk/pub/databases/spot/pgs/resources/pgsc_calc_v2_blob.sif

-In this container the calculator can be run using the conda profile, because conda environments have been installed and configured.
+In this container the calculator must be run with the conda profile, because conda environments have been installed and configured for you.

 Docker
 ~~~~~~